-The Best Execution obligation on the part of a financial institution means it must act in the best interest of its investors when they carry out transactions involving financial instruments within the meaning of MiFID II.
+The best execution obligation on the part of a financial institution means it must act in the best interest of its investor Clients when they carry out transactions involving financial instruments within the meaning of MiFID II.
 CAW will take all adequate steps to obtain, in most cases and depending on the circumstances, the best possible result for its Clients by taking into account the following factors:

-- · the price;
+- price;

-- · the costs;
+- osts;

-- the speed of execution;
+- peed of execution;

-- · the likelihood of execution and settlement;
+- · likelihood of execution and settlement;

-- the size and nature of the order;
+- size and nature of the order;

 - any other relevant consideration or parameter liable to affect the quality or total cost of execution.

-$^{1 \ {\}hbox{Third-party manager account.}}$
+${\bf 1} \ {\bf Third\text{-}party} \ {\bf manager} \ {\bf account.}$

-2 It should be noted that CAW applies a fee structure for the execution of orders which is standard for the client.
+It should be noted that CAW applies a fee structure for the execution of orders which is standard for the client.
 Any additional costs that CAW faces for executing the order on certain execution venues or in case of multiple partial executions are not passed on to the client.
 As such, CAW considers the price to be the only variable factor in the total cost incurred by the customer for the execution of the order.